zxy0719/zxy0719.github.io/README.md

-# Theme to display Github Repositories
+# Theme to display GitHub Repositories

 This a jekyll theme to showcase your public github repositories.